Bonus story for

 Sighing, he heads into the open living area and practically collapses onto the leather couch.
 I sit next to him.

-“There’s some shit going down at work, and now...”
+“There’s some shit going down with my friend Burke, and now...”

 “But the stupid thing you did involves Andy,” I press.